gbrough/battleship/README.md

   - player and computer place 5 ships, both guess
   - take turns guessing, whichever one sinks all five first wins
 3. Refactor to use Objects and Classes
-4. Improve AI
+4. Improvements
+  - tell user when ship is sunk
-  - Computer Placement - Place ships in center and not edges, cluster in bottom right corner
+  - Computer Placement
+    - Place ships in center and not edges,
+    - cluster some ships, possibly in bottom right corner
+  - Computer Guess
+    - Picker center, then checkerboard guess strategy
-  - Computer Guess - If hit, computer plays adjacent to ship
+    - If hit, computer plays adjacent to ship
-  - Computer Guess - Use checkerboard guess strategy